DigiByte (DGB) price is now $0.00888 with a market cap of $108.25 M. Its price is 2.21% up over 24 hours.

 It’s not the Belle of the Ball, but DigiByte checks a lot of the right notes in a cryptocurrency.
 Its proven to be scalable and capable of processing much faster in real-world usage than many popular choices.
 It just doesn’t have as much publicity and adoption, but those that have it hodl with firm conviction.

-Last updated: September 5th, 2018.
-From the Crypto Briefing Coin Guide, by Brian Penny.
+Last updated: November 5th, 2018.
+From the Crypto Briefing Coin Guide.